OSGConnect/connectbook/hosted-ce.md

 * A standard Unix account on your system's login server.
 The OSG service will use this account and submit to your batch queue in a manner you define.
 * SSH access to this account via public SSH keys.
 * A supported batch system (Slurm, HTCondor, PBS, LSF, SGE)
+* Outbound network connectivity from the compute nodes (can be behind NAT)

 ## Setup Process